daisygunn/around-the-world/README.md

 The business goals of the website are:
 1. To provide an educational learning platform for children.
-2. To provide engagisng content so that users enjoy using this quiz.
+2. To provide engaging content so that users enjoy using this quiz.
 3. To create an easy to navigate website to ensure that it is user friendly.

 The user goals of this website are: